The proper motion of Andromeda from Gaia eDR3: confirming a nearly radial orbit: Results

 The method developed in this study is applied to each of the selections described above to obtain the proper motions (and the corresponding transverse velocities assuming a distance of $785\kpc$) in the heliocentric frame.
 These raw values are listed in Table~\ref{tab:trans_vel}.
 Correcting these values for the proper motion zero-points and for the small systemic bias (deduced from the method validation tests) yields the values given in Table~\ref{tab:trans_velQSO}.

 Lastly, the proper motions and velocities are converted into a non-rotating reference frame centered at the position of the Sun.
-To this end we make use of the recently derived value of the motion of the Sun with respect to halo stellar streams in \egdrthree \citep{Malhan20}, $(U, V, W) = (8.88, 241.91, 3.08) \kms$.
-We thus derive the final transverse velocity of M31 with respect to the inner Galactic halo of the MW.
+To this end we make use of the recent value of the motion of the Sun with respect to the Galactic centre derived by \cite{Reid19}, $(U_\odot, V_\odot+V_c, W_\odot) = (10.6 \pm 1.2, 247 \pm 4, 7.6 \pm 0.7) \kms$.
+These yield a reflex proper motion of $(\mu_{\alpha}, \mu_{\delta})_{\odot} = (37.6 \pm 0.6, -20.9 \pm 0.4) \muasyr$.
+When subtracting $\mu_{\odot}$ from the corrected values, we thus derive the final transverse velocity of M31 with respect to the centre of the Milky Way.
 These values are provided in Table~\ref{tab:trans_velMW}.
+To evaluate the impact of the choice of the solar motion on the final values, several other solar velocity values given in the literature were also considered but the differences on the transverse velocity of M31 are always smaller than $5 \kms$ in each direction.
+Hence, the velocity of the Sun has a moderate impact on our results, given the current uncertainties on the determination of the proper motion of M31.